 *Please note that this dashboard does not display students in your school’s Target Group Outcomes priority area as reflected in your most recent report card.
-To view those students, please access the target group file in SAFE for the report card year of interest.
-The corresponding report card in SAFE will also breakdown the Target Group Outcomes priority area score which is not included in this dashboard.
+To understand how students are included in the priority area score see the Target Group Outcomes Guide on the Report Card Resources page.

 Most importantly, you will see three highlighted columns with target group probability, the target group probability reason, and the student’s prior test percentile columns.
 For educators looking for what students are at the highest risk of being in future target groups, you will find the target group probability column the most helpful, as it categorizes students as “High” “Medium” or “Low” probability of future inclusion in the target group.
 The column for prior test percentile ranking shows the specific percentile of each student (showing lowest to highest by default).
 This data ultimately feeds into the “target group probability reason” column, meaning students who are in the 30th percentile or below meet the “High” probability threshold of future inclusion in the target group, students above the 30th and at or below the 50th percentile have a medium probability of inclusion, and students above the 50th percentile on the prior assessment have a low probability of inclusion.